auth0/auth0-guardian.js/example/README.md

 ```

 Then you can use `.verify` with the recovery code to verify the recovery code
-and, if valid, get an auth payload on the `login-complete` event.
+and, if valid, get an auth payload on the `auth-complete` event.

 ```js
 authFactor.verify({ recoveryCode: '123456789012345678901234' })